 All three of these items are new.
-The two pieces toward the front are Dove chocolate rugelach.
-We don’t see too much rugelach in the South.
-I think I will try one of these next time I’m over that way.
+The two pieces toward the front are rugelach with Dove chocolate.
+We also don’t see many cupcakes at the Confectionery.

-When the dining plan was available (years ago), a cast member told me that these jumbo sugar cookies were the best value for a snack credit.
-Will we ever see the Disney dining plan return?
+A few years ago, a cast member told me these jumbo cookies were the best value for a snack credit on the Disney Dining Plan, which returns in 2024.

 Both times I’ve eyed this treat, the cast members told me it was one of the best-tasting treats in the case.
 I rarely try these types of things.

-I’m so old school and always pick up one of the plain Mickey-shaped rice crisps.
-If you can’t find one on display, ask, and they’ll bring you a fresh one.
+I’m old school and always pick up one of the plain Mickey-shaped rice crisps.
+Ask if you can’t find one on display, and they’ll bring you a fresh one.

 Here is the fudge selection.
 Now, this is something I do order from time to time.
-It’s probably old-fashioned too, isn’t it?
+Flavors include chocolate pretzel fudge, Twix-covered fudge, and creamy peanut butter fudge.

-In addition to all the candy and treats, Main Street Confectionery is a wonderful location to stop in and pick up a bottled soda or water.
-Several of these refrigerated cases are scattered throughout the shop.
+In addition to candy and treats, Main Street Confectionery is a wonderful location to stop in and pick up a bottled soda or water.
+Several refrigerated cases are scattered throughout the shop.

 Instead of a wall of coffee mugs, we now have a wall of various flavored coffees.
 These coffee selections have been popping up in all the hotel gift shops lately.

 Overall, the Confectionery’s remodel turned out positive.
 It took a few visits for the new style to grow on me.
-But ultimately, the improvements that were made far outweighed the nostalgia the old version offered.
+But ultimately, the improvements and ease of making purchases far outweigh the nostalgia.